 Emacs uses keymaps to record which keys call which commands.
-When you use global-set-key to set the key binding for a single command in all parts of Emacs, you are specifying the key binding in current-global-map.
+When you use keymap-global-set to set the key binding for a single command in all parts of Emacs, you are specifying the key binding in current-global-map.